kimfucious/cowsay/README.md

 ### Rebuild the database

+If you want to change the user configuration of the MongoDB database, it's easiest to just delete the db and rebuild it.

-1. `CTRL-C` in the terminal where your ran `docker-run-compose` to stop MongoDB
+1. `CTRL-C` in the terminal where your ran `docker-run-compose` to stop all running containers
-2. Delete the `mongodb` directory inside the `mongodb_data` folder without deleting the parent directory.
+2. Delete the `mongodb` directory inside the `mongodb_data` folder _without deleting the parent directory_.
 Use `sudo rm -rf mongodb_data/mongodb/`, as permissions on folder aren't yours.
-3. Change the `docker-compose.yml` settings as desired.
+3. Change the `.env` variables in the root of this repo as desired.
 4. Run `docker-compose up`

 ## Things learned and/or to be done differently